katlonsdorf/digitalframeworks.github.io/_posts/2016-08-17-scrapping-practice.md

 I'm sure I'll be making that as a journalist (or bartender) in no time.

-I cleaned (a href="https://docs.google.com/spreadsheets/d/1kXrr6hzyCr9ckKVxfnko5g6jDZvkuKHFl7wJc4LxYI4/edit?usp=sharing")the data (/a) to free it from the one- and two-bedroom apartments that still came up in the Craigslist search, and also from some of the blatant outliers that looked to be either mislabled or scams.
+I cleaned <a href="https://docs.google.com/spreadsheets/d/1kXrr6hzyCr9ckKVxfnko5g6jDZvkuKHFl7wJc4LxYI4/edit?usp=sharing"> the data </a> to free it from the one- and two-bedroom apartments that still came up in the Craigslist search, and also from some of the blatant outliers that looked to be either mislabled or scams.
 Here's a scatter plot of what I found.
 You can see the general trend:

 <iframe width="800" height="400" src="https://docs.google.com/spreadsheets/d/1kXrr6hzyCr9ckKVxfnko5g6jDZvkuKHFl7wJc4LxYI4/pubchart?oid=1014200616&amp;format=image"></iframe>